Shared Ownership FAQs

 What is Shared Ownership?

-Shared Ownership is a part of the Government’s affordable housing initiative which gives buyers the option to purchase a share of a new home (between 25% and 75%) from a housing association, paying rent on the remaining share they don’t have ownership of.
+Shared Ownership is a part of the Government’s affordable housing initiative which gives buyers the option to purchase a share of a new home (between 25% (10% for model leases 2021-2026) and 75%) from a housing association, paying rent on the remaining share they don’t have ownership of.

 Also referred to as ‘part buy – part rent’, the scheme could be suitable for those who want to buy a home but can’t make up the full deposit.